Positive Behavior at Ridgeview

 - Students will be responsible for their actions and choices.

 - Students will be respectful to teachers, others, and themselves.

-Here is a chart that we use to help students understand what each target behavior looks like in various locations throughout the school.
+Here is a chart of school-wide norms that we use to help students understand each target behavior.
+We have these for locations across our campus such as the hallway, restrooms, the media center, the cafeteria, and classrooms.

 How does PBIS work?